Edge states for second order elliptic operators in a channel: First facts and notations

-is a unitary from $\cH_1$ to itself, so an endomorphism.
+is a unitary from $\cH_1$ to itself, hence an endomorphism.
 In what follows, we use straight letters $U$ for unitaries from $\Ker(J - \ri) \to \Ker(J + \ri)$, and curly letters $\cU$ for unitaries of $\cH_1$.
 We therefore proved the following.